 Bone broth also doesn’t include the fiber that comes along with whole, plant-based sources of protein.

 So yes, bone broth does provide some calcium, protein, and other nutrients.
 But so do many, many other whole foods.

 A cup of cooked collards contains at least ten times as much calcium as a cup of bone broth.
 And a cup of baked beans contains nearly twice as much protein.
 But in fact, most Americans may be getting too much protein (at least from animal sources), anyway.

 Claim #2: Bone Broth Will Strengthen Bones, Relieve Achy Joints, and Keep Skin Youthful

-Unfortunately, there is no evidence that eating collagen is directly helpful to your body.
-Many experts agree that because your body doesn’t absorb collagen in its whole form, the idea that eating collagen helps bone growth isn’t borne out in reality.
+Unfortunately, there is no evidence that eating collagen, whether in broth or otherwise, is directly helpful to your body.
+Many experts agree that because your body doesn’t absorb collagen in its whole form, the idea that eating collagen helps your body increase collagen levels just isn’t true.
 Your body breaks collagen down into amino acids.
-So in the end, it’s just another form of protein.
+So, in the end, it’s just another form of protein.

-You’ve probably seen collagen supplements sold for skin health.
-Some research suggests that collagen supplements may help to reduce visible signs of aging — like wrinkles and cellulite — but the collagen in supplements is hydrolyzed, or broken down to make it more usable for the body.
-The collagen in bone broth is not hydrolyzed and does not have the same effects in the body.
+You’ve probably seen collagen supplements sold for skin, nail, and hair health.
+Some research suggests that collagen supplements may potentially help to reduce visible signs of aging, relieve joint pain, and prevent bone loss.
+But the collagen in supplements is hydrolyzed, or broken down to make it more usable for the body.
+The collagen in bone broth is not hydrolyzed and does not have the same effects on the body.